johnston9/shot-caller-production/README.md

 5. #### As the Owner/Admin User I want control over material posted on the site for legal and other purposes.

-    - The Owner/Admin User delete post's and comments in the chat feature.
+    - The Owner/Admin User can delete posts and comments in the Chat feature.
 They can also delete Users.

 <p align="center"><strong>xxxxxxx</strong></p>
 <h2 align="center">